0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 committee, so every time a new committee is formed from registered nodes, only nodes with the newest version of Partisia Software can be included.
 Your node can only perform services and by extension earn rewards when in the committee.
 After you are included you want to make sure your node is able to continue to participate.
-To optimize your nodes earning potential you should implement automatic updates and check up on the node's performance regularly.
+To optimize your node's earning potential you should implement automatic updates and check up on the node's performance regularly.

 **Your baker node is working when:**